 Introduction: Shoe Tubes

 My home is full of shoes.
-So many I decided to write a poem about it:

 So my family needed an entryway rack of sorts to store some shoes, and I had been hanging on to a pile of large cardboard tubes for several years.